Sneha123-sri/IceCreamParlour/README.md

 Rose Cardamon was suggested by sneha

 ### Add to Cart
 Enter your choice: 9
 Enter flavour to add: Chocolate
 ✔ Chocolate added to cart!
+Here the operations will be worked based on the choice they have given.